 Although family loans often don’t bear interest, you can, however, do so if you need to.
 And if you do choose to put an interest on top of the principal amount, make sure to check your laws governing loans and interest rates first.

 How much money can I lend in a family loan agreement?

 There is no limit on the amount that you can lend to your family members.
 However, according to the IRS annual gift threshold, an interest-free loan should be no more than $14,000, and anything beyond that will incur tax liabilities.

 Family is some of the few places where one could instantly find help.
 And likewise, it is also one of many people whose kindness is too susceptible to abuse.
-Loans are some of the help that we can extend to family members who are in the shoes of neediness.
+Loaning money can be of great help to family members who are in the shoes of neediness.
 Yet despite them being connected to us by blood or by affinity, there’s nothing wrong in having an extra measure of protection by creating a family loan agreement between them.